-NDVI physically responds to chlorophyll absorption and is not directly related to the quantity of water in the vegetation (Ceccato et al. 2002).
-Cheng et al. (2008) indicate that NDVI shows correlation with water content was probably due to the correlation to green leaf density.
+Table 7.
+Analysis of Precipitation and Temperature on 2007, 2008, and 2009 indicate that NDVI's correlation with water content was probably due to a correlation with green leaf density.
 Because of the sparse vegetation and dry plant matter (litter) found in semiarid regions, NDVI was not a reliable indicator of water content or herbaceous AGB in this study.
-However, some AGB estimates have shown strong NDVI correlations to biomass ( $r^2 \ge 0.50$ ), but this may be because these study areas were more homogeneous and/or contained a higher proportion of green grass cover (Mašková et al. 2008).
+However, some AGB estimates have shown strong NDVI correlations to biomass ($r^2 \ge 0.50$), but this may be because these study areas were more homogeneous and/or contained a higher proportion of green grass cover (Mašková et al. 2008).
 The accuracy of herbaceous AGB predictions based upon remotely sensed data is strongly influenced by the presence and abundance of grass species as well as the presence and abundance of bare ground and other spectral distraction features.
-A more homogeneous surface always provides higher correlations between remotely sensed measures and herbaceous AGB estimates compared to more heterogeneous surfaces (Numata et al. 2008).
-In addition, as opposed to the traditional VI, the WSVI's have the advantage of leveraging liquid water absorption regions to more accurately predict water content even in areas without contiguous spectral coverage (Serrano et al. 2000).
-This is possibly one reason why the WSVI's performed better in the semiarid rangelands of Idaho.
+A more homogeneous surface always provides higher correlations between remotely sensed measures and herbaceous AGB estimates compared to more heterogeneous surfaces (Numata et al., 2008).
+In addition, as opposed to the traditional VI, the WSVIs have the advantage of leveraging liquid water absorption regions to more accurately predict water content even in areas without contiguous spectral coverage (Serrano et al., 2000).
+This is possibly one reason why the WSVIs performed better in the semiarid rangelands of Idaho.